Switch by John Lovick and Heirloom Workshop

 Key features

-• Emphasizes misdirection and timing for effective illusion
+• Emphasizes misdirection and timing for deception

 • Versatile for use with cards, coins, bills, or other objects